category-labs/monad/libs/event/src/monad/event/event.md

 A few properties about the style of communication chosen:

-- Multiple readers may read from the event ring simultaneously, and each reader maintains its own iterator position within the ring
+- It supports _broadcast_ semantics: multiple readers may read from the event ring simultaneously, and each reader maintains its own iterator position within the ring

-- The writer is not aware of the readers -- events are written regardless of whether anyone is reading them or not.
+- As in typical broadcast protocols, the writer is not aware of the readers -- events are written regardless of whether anyone is reading them or not.
 This implies that the writer cannot wait for a reader if it is slow.
-Thus, readers must iterate through events quickly or they will be lost, as queue slots are overwritten by later events.
+Thus, readers must iterate through events quickly or they will be lost, as ring slots are overwritten by later events.
 Conceptually the event series is a *queue* (it has FIFO semantics) but is usually called a *ring* to emphasize these overwrite-upon-overflow semantics

 - This is why a sequence number is included in the event descriptor.
 It